TylorS/typed/apps/website/content/guides/specialized-refsubject-state.md

 Choose the representation from the model's questions, then choose the helper whose return type expresses whether it writes, computes a value, or represents absence.

 Read [RefSubject's model](/explore/refsubject-renderer-independent-state) first.
+This is a representation lookup, not the State path's next required lesson.
 The specialization is a vocabulary over that model, not a new state architecture.

 ## Keep an array when order is meaningful